Program Website: Art and Design – Hiram College

 Supporting the educational mission of the program and the college, exhibiting artists are invited to campus to speak and interact with students and the wider community.
 Students also have the opportunity to network and gain valuable professional experience working as gallery assistants.
 All Hiram students have the opportunity to exhibit their work in our annual juried student show and compete for a variety of awards.

-Senior majors also present their final capstone exhibitions in the final semester of their senior year.
+Senior majors also present their final capstone exhibitions, with department approval, in the final semester of their senior year.

 Hiram & Beyond